-Each year of schooling brings exciting new opportunities and challenges and we encourage all students to be inquisitive and get involved in the many opportunities open to them at School.
-Years 9 and 10 students begin to expand their curriculum pathways by selecting electives.
-These electives will provide students with the information needed to select a suitable VCE pathway.
+Each year of schooling brings exciting new opportunities and challenges and we encourage all students to be inquisitive and get involved in the School.
+Students should be familiar with this handbook and then ask questions of staff and older students to learn more about the School and the programs specific to their new year-level.